fetchai/fetchd/docs/docs/redelegate-for-decentralization.md

 2. Select **Reward** from the options on the left side panel.
 3. Scroll to **My Validators** and select **Redelegate**.
 4. Pick the validator outside of the top 10 that you would like to Redelegate to.
-5. Enter the amount of $FET you'd like to redelegate to them.
+5. Enter the amount of FET you'd like to redelegate to them.
    Leave the memo blank.
 6. Click **Generate & Sign Transaction**.
    On the pop-up select **Allow**.
 7. Enter your PIN.

-    And then you're done.